HeliosLang/compiler/README.md

 Helios is a Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).
 Helios is a non-Haskell alternative to Plutus.

 Helios is purely functional, strongly typed, and has a Rusty curly braces syntax.
-It notably supports closures, compile-time const statements, and enums as tagged unions.
+It notably supports closures, compile-time evaluation, and enums as tagged unions.

 This repository contains a reference compiler for Helios, written in Javascript.